SupremeSports/HA-Domotic/HomeAssistant/README.md

 More details to come...

-IMPORTANT NOTE - Be informed that some files/folders are removed as they contain passwords or other personal information; consult .gitignore file to see missing files.
+IMPORTANT NOTE - Please note that some files/folders are removed as they contain passwords or other personal information; consult .gitignore file to see missing files.